What is the biggest reason for companies to present you with the following (often unsolicited) data?

 Barrack Obama’s 2008 presidential election victory speech was a beautiful mix of gripping storytelling skills and artful use of subtle social proof to motivate the audience that the change was their dream and together it is they, who would help him achieve it for the country.

-; though a lack of it is often a sure shot way to stagnate.
-While the last century was about managing change, organizations today have a bigger devil to deal with – an exponential rate of change. , implement it diligently, make it sustainable and create history while the others who don’t, would be lost forever.
+Transformation remains one of the key challenges for an organization in its attempt to evolve; though a lack of it is often a sure shot way to stagnate.
+While the last century was about managing change, organizations today have a bigger devil to deal with – an exponential rate of change.
+A truly prudent Transformational Leader would anticipate the change before others, implement it diligently, make it sustainable and create history while the others who don’t, would be lost forever.
 After all history is created by winners only!

 Change is one of those necessary evils in Life.
 Evil since it forces many like a caterpillar to move out of their comfort zone and necessary as that is the only way to realize one’s full potential as a butterfly.